aganse/gpt_client/README.md

 in your shell environment, e.g. `export OPENAI_API_KEY=xyz123xyz123...`

-Note that any client outside of the one on OpenAI's website (which is free for ChatGPT) requires an [API key](https://platform.openai.com/account/api-keys) to access the API, and making calls to this API does [cost money](https://openai.com/pricing#language-models).
+Note that any client outside of the one on OpenAI's website (which is free for ChatGPT3.5) requires an [API key](https://platform.openai.com/account/api-keys) to access the API, and making calls to this API does [cost money](https://openai.com/pricing#language-models).
-However, it's super cheap if just using it oneself for reference queries (e.g.
-I generally just use it as a stand-in for Google/Wikipedia/StackOverflow), as opposed to serving it out to zillions of other users to use in a web app.
+However, it's quite cheap even at heavy usage if just using it oneself, as opposed to serving it out to zillions of users to use in a web app.
-Like in my initial two days of fairly heavy usage I racked up a whole $0.20;
+In my initial two days I racked up a whole $0.20; now in heavy daily usage for coding templating, database queries, and other technical assistance in my work I've now gotten up to almost $7/month (that's with that latest gpt-4-1106-preview model).
-after a few months of light-moderate usage since then, I'm now up to $0.50.

-As a new user of the OpenAI platform (as of this Aug 2023 writing anyway) you'll only have access to the gpt-3.5-turbo model, not gpt-4.
-However, I found that I was able to get access to gpt-4 use myself by first signiing up onto its waitlist on the OpenAI website, then signing up for just one month of the $20/month ChatGPT-Plus program on the website, cancelling that after one month, and a week or so later they sent me an email saying my waitlist position had come up because they prioritized folks who'd paid for at least one month of ChatGPT-Plus.
-I guess it's no guarantee (they hadn't said this on the waitlist website) but maybe info that other potential users here would want to know.
+As a new user of the OpenAI platform you may initially only have access to the gpt-3.5-turbo model, not gpt-4.
+(This might be better by the time you read this.)
+I found that I was able to get access to gpt-4 API use myself by first signing up onto its waitlist on the OpenAI website, then signing up for just one month of the $20/month ChatGPT-Plus program on the website, cancelling that after one month, and a week or so later they sent me an email saying my waitlist position had come up because they prioritized folks who'd paid for at least one month of ChatGPT-Plus.
+I guess it's no guarantee (they hadn't stated this on the waitlist website) but maybe info that other potential users here would want to know.

 ### Install dependencies and run the app: